 Installing and signing the extraction agent requires an Apple ID registered in the Apple Developer Program.
 The Mac edition drops this requirement, allowing to use a regular Apple ID for signing and sideloading the extraction agent onto the iOS device.

-Unlock and Imaging of Legacy Devices: iPhone 4, 5, and 5c
+Unlocking and Imaging Legacy Devices: iPhone 4, 4s, 5, and 5c

 Passcode unlock and imaging support are available for legacy iPhone models.

-Notes: Mac edition only; iPhone 4s is not supported.
+Notes: Mac edition only; iPhone 4s support requires a Raspberry Pi Pico board (not supplied) with custom firmware (supplied).
 For iOS 4 through 7, passcode recovery is not required for device imaging.
 For iOS 8 and 9, the passcode must be recovered before imaging (otherwise, limited BFU extraction available).

 Extended Logical Acquisition